 ETHICS OF SCIENTIFIC PUBLICATIONS

-The editor-in-chief and his deputies (hereinafter editors), the Editorial Board, the Editorial Body, reviewers and the publisher of the magazine follow the ethical standards adopted by the international scientific community and do their best to prevent any violations of these norms.
+The editor-in-chief and his deputies (hereinafter editors), the Editorial Board, the Editorial Body, reviewers and the publisher of the Journal follow the ethical standards adopted by the international scientific community and do their best to prevent any violations of these norms.

-The principles of ethical behavior presented below are mandatory for all parties involved in the process of reviewing and publishing a scientific article: editors, the Editorial Board, the Editorial Body of the magazine, reviewers and authors.
+The principles of ethical behavior presented below are mandatory for all parties involved in the process of reviewing and publishing a scientific article: editors, the Editorial Board, the Editorial Body of the Journal, reviewers and authors.

 Compliance with the rules of ethics of scientific publications by all participants in this process contributes to ensuring the authors’ rights to intellectual property, improving the quality of the publication in the eyes of the world scientific community and excluding the possibility of misuse of copyright materials in the interests of individuals.